IKEA-Vikings/josh-service-reviews/README.md

 ## Usage

 > Basic API usage:
- - For summaries of reviews for all items:
+ - For summaries of reviews for all items: GET /api/reviews
+ - For pages use query param eg. GET /api/reviews?page=2
 ```JSON

 {